cosc-322-main-team/322GameOfAmazons/team-01/documentation/algorithms-and-techniques-research/jp-notes.md

 ![A digram showing the four steps of Monte Carlo Tree Search](https://upload.wikimedia.org/wikipedia/commons/thumb/2/21/MCTS-steps.svg/2880px-MCTS-steps.svg.png)

-## Monte Carlo Tree Search, as applied to the Game of Amazons.
+## Monte Carlo Tree Search, as applied to the Game of Amazons

 # Other techniques we considered using